Convection-Diffusion-Reaction

 Tip

-It is also possible to use computational particles as an initial condition in CdrSpecies
+It is also possible to use computational particles as an initial condition in CdrSpecies.

-, and these are then deposited with a nearest-grid-point scheme when instantiating the solver.
+In this case you need to fill m_initialParticles, and these are then deposited with a nearest-grid-point scheme when instantiating the solver.

 See Particles for further details.